plexus/yaks/README.md

 Yaks is used in production by [Ticketsolve](http://www.ticketsolve.com/).
 You can find an example API endpoint [here](http://leicestersquaretheatre.ticketsolve.com/api).

 Get in touch if you like to see your name and API here.

+## Demo

+You can find an example app at [Yakports](https://github.com/plexus/yakports), or browse the HAL api directly using the [HAL browser](http://yaks-airports.herokuapp.com/browser.html).

 ## Acknowledgment